suslovweb/NextCloudServer-vue-php/readme.txt

 # set db name to nextcloud when install db

 	May occur error about encryption module, just ignore it and set it right after the site is up

+# updated

+	set cron job on the server: refer to cron.txt

+	update db: refer to nextcloud.sql

+	extract sabre.zip to 3rdparty folder

+	refer to readme.md to update autoloader files

+# files chaned

+	search for '// kjh' comment